Senior School SEND Inclusion Policy

 • All pupils at transition from Key Stage 3 to Key Stage 4 are screened by the SENCo to identify whether Access Arrangements are needed for GCSEs.
 Appropriate provision is put in place if supported by a history of persistent and significant need.
 Sheffield High School follows the procedures and guidelines set out by the Joint Council for Qualifications (JCQ).

-• If a pupil has been identified as having dyslexia or other relevant learning difficulties, indicating possible eligibility for Access Arrangements in external examinations, they should trial these arrangements in class, tests and school examinations as their normal way of working.
+• If a pupil has been identified as having any relevant learning difficulty, indicating possible eligibility for Access Arrangements in external examinations, they should trial these arrangements in class, tests and school examinations as their normal way of working.
 Evidence of the use of these access arrangements must be in place, so that they can continue to be allowed for external examinations.
 Further information regarding Examination Access Arrangements (EAA) can be found in the Examination Policy.

 • Teaching staff are encouraged to refer causes for concern about individual pupils to the SENCos, these referrals are stored by the SENCos so that any patterns can be identified.

-• When appropriate and following discussion with the Pastoral Assistant Head, teachers, parents/carers and the pupil (Y7 –Y13) concerned, one of the SENCos will carry out a detailed assessment to identify individual learning needs, including screening for dyslexic difficulties.
+• When appropriate and following discussion with the Pastoral Assistant Head, teachers, parents/carers and the pupil (Y7 –Y13) concerned, one of the SENCos will carry out a detailed assessment to identify individual learning needs, which may include screening for dyslexic difficulties.
 Alternatively, the SENCos may advise parents/carers to seek a private formal assessment by an Educational Psychologist, or by other external professionals.

 • A SEND Inclusion Register is compiled and updated regularly by the SENCos.